 The Company has decided to construct state-of-the-art logistics facilities and rent out logistics facilities on the following land, in order to respond to social needs in the logistics field which continues to grow, through the effective use of real estate owned by the Company.
 In line with the launch of this project, the Company transferred a part of its investment properties to its business partner, Nomura Real Estate Development Co., Ltd. As a result, other income has been recorded as gain on sale of investment property as follows in the fiscal year under review.

-Details and location of assets Gain on sale of investment property Land as investment property Showa-machi, Kanazawa-ku, Yokohama, Kanagawa (approximately 72,700m2) 4,948 million yen
+Details and location of assets Gain on sale of investment property Land as investment property Showa-machi, Kanazawa-ku, Yokohama, Kanagawa (approximately 36,400m2) 4,961 million yen Others 66 million yen